 It does not mean your application has been successful and your visa has been granted.

-For your visa application to be valid, you must:
+For your visa application to be valid, you will be required to:

-- Complete all of the required sections on the fiance visa UK application form;
+- Complete all of the required sections on the fiance visa UK application form in 2024;

 - Provide Home Office approved proof of identity (this is usually satisfied by submitting a passport);